jotaijs/jotai-devtools/README.md

   // Custom nonce to allowlist jotai-devtools specific inline styles via CSP nonce?: string;
   options?: {
-    // Parsing strategy for AtomViewer.
-Defaults to `raw`
-    // `raw` - parses the top level atom value but does not parse the values of atoms within atoms
-    // `deep-nested` - Parses values of atoms within atoms.
-Linear performance curve.
-Bigger the object, the slower the performance atomValueParser?: 'raw' | 'deep-nested';
     // Private atoms are used internally in atoms like `atomWithStorage` or `atomWithLocation`, etc. to manage state.
     // Defaults to `false`
     shouldShowPrivateAtoms?: boolean;